Why commission a portrait?

 Will posing be difficult?

 I don’t think so.
-You will definitely have to sit still without talking for much of the time, but there will also be opportunities to talk and for me to continue to get to know you as well.
-Some conversation will be beneficial to the outcome of the portrait.
+You will definitely have to sit still without talking for much of the time, but there will also be time for me to get to know you.
+Some conversation is beneficial to the outcome of the portrait.
 And you won’t be sitting for three solid hours!
-You’ll get lots of breaks and we’ll probably have a very nice time during those breaks.
+You’ll get lots of breaks and we’ll probably find the experience to be enhjoyable.

 What about portraits of children?